 You Can Have Your Cake and Eat It Too!!
 If you follow this Keto blog you will see that I LOVE Lemon Flavored Desserts and this low carb Olive Oil Cake is ant the top of that list!

-Let me start by saying that I’m not a baker, it requires patience, attention to detail and following direction, I possess none of these qualities.
-That being said I do love to eat cake so since my local grocery store doesn’t sell low carb olive oil cakes and I don’t feel like spending a fortune on one of those tasty Keto desserts online I sucked it up and got to baking.
-One of the worst parts of creating a recipe from scratch is that it could go wrong at any time especially when your trying a new method of cooking but fear not I’ve taken all the risks and you get to reap the rewards.
-This cake exceeded all of my expectations, moist cake texture with a cream cheese frosting that will knock your socks off.
+Let me start by saying that I’m not a baker.
+It requires patience, attention to detail and following direction.
+I possess none of these qualities.
+That being said I do enjoy a sweet treat from time to time.
+Since my local grocery store didn’t have any tasty Keto desserts I sucked it up and got to baking.
+One of the worst parts of creating a recipe from scratch is that it could go wrong at any time.
+Especially when your trying a new method of cooking but fear not I’ve taken all the risks and you get to reap the rewards.
+This cake exceeded all of my expectations.
+Moist cake texture with a cream cheese frosting that will knock your socks off.
 Out of all the recipes I’ve made this is probably my favorite in the dessert category.

 One quick tip, if the cake is getting brown on top and not completely done in the middle you can leave the cake in the oven and turn it off, let it continue to cook but don’t open the door and let all the heat out.

 - ¾ cup erythritol Click Link to purchase

 - ¾ cup coconut flour Click Link to purchase

 - 1 cup olive oil Click Link to Purchase